Shattered Vows: Getting Beyond Betrayal

 Q: What research have you done on infidelity?

-Dr. G: My first research study was actually based on a sex questionnaire in Psychology Today, in the 70′s.
+Dr Glass: My first research study was actually based on a sex questionnaire in Psychology Today, in the 70’s.
 I analyzed the data looking at the relationship of extramarital sex, length of marriage, and gender difference on marital satisfaction and romanticism.
-I found enormous gender differences: that men in long term marriages who had affairs had very high marital satisfaction—and that women in long-term marriages having affairs had the lowest marital satisfaction of all.
+I found enormous gender differences.
+Men in long term marriages who had affairs had very high marital satisfaction.
+Women in long-term marriages having affairs had the lowest marital satisfaction of all.
 Explaining these gender differences was the basis of my dissertation.
 I theorized that the men were having sexual affairs and the women emotional affairs.

 Q: Are affairs about sex?

-Dr. G: Sometimes infidelity is just about sex.
+Dr Glass: Sometimes infidelity is just about sex.
 That’s often more true for men.
-In my research, 44% of men who said they had extramarital sex said they had slight or no emotional involvement; only 11% of women said that.
+In my research, 44% of men who said they had extramarital sex said they had slight or no emotional involvement.
+Only 11% of women said that.
 Oral sex is certainly about sex.
-Some spouses are more upset if the partner had oral sex with an affaire than if they had intercourse; it just seems so much more intimate.
+Some spouses are more upset if the partner had oral sex than if they had intercourse.
+It just seems so much more intimate.

 Q: What is the infidelity?

-Dr. G: The infidelity is that you took something that was supposed to be mine, which is sexual or emotional intimacy, and you gave it to somebody else.
-I thought that we had a special relationship, and now you have contaminated it; it doesn’t feel special any more, because you shared something that was very precious to us with someone else.
+Dr Glass: The infidelity is that you took something that was supposed to be mine, which is sexual or emotional intimacy.
+You then gave it to somebody else.
+I thought that we had a special relationship, and now you have contaminated it.
+It doesn’t feel special any more, because you shared something that was very precious to us with someone else.

 Q: Why are affairs so deeply wounding?

-Dr. G: Because you have certain assumptions about your marriage—that I chose someone, and the other person chose me; we have the same values; we’ve both decided to have an exclusive relationship, even though we may have some problems.
-We love each other and therefore I’m safe.
+Dr Glass: It’s because you have certain assumptions about your marriage —that I chose someone, and the other person chose me.
+We have the same values.
+We’ve both decided to have an exclusive relationship.
+And even though we may have some problems we love each other and therefore I’m safe.
 When you find out your partner has been unfaithful, then everything you believe is totally shattered.
 And you have to rebuild the world.
 The fact that you weren’t expecting it—that it wasn’t part of your assumption about how a relationship operates, causes traumatic reactions.
-The wounding results because—and I’ve heard this so many times—I finally thought I met somebody I could trust.
+The wounding results because I finally thought I met somebody I could trust.

 Q: It violates that hope or expectation that you can be who you really are with another person?

-Dr. G: Yes.
-Affairs really aren’t about sex; they’re about betrayal.
+Dr Glass: Yes.
+Affairs really aren’t about sex.
+They’re about betrayal.
 Imagine if you were married to somebody very patriotic and then found out your partner is a Russian spy.
 Someone having a long-term affair is leading a double life.
-Then you find out all that was going on in your partner’s life that you knew nothing about: Gifts that were exchanged, poems and letters that were written, trips you thought were taken for a specific reason were actually taken to meet the affair partner.
+Then you find out all that was going on in your partner’s life that you knew nothing about.
+Gifts were exchanged, poems and letters were written.
+And there were trips you thought were taken for a specific reason that were actually taken to meet the affair partner.

 Q: This is necessary?

-Dr. G: In order to heal.
+Dr Glass: In order to heal.
 Because any time somebody suffers from a trauma, part of the recovery is telling the story.
-The tornado victim will go over and over the story—”when the storm came I was in my room” —trying to understand what happened, and how it happened.
+The tornado victim will go over and over the story.
+They tell “when the storm came I was in my room” —trying to understand what happened, and how it happened.
 Didn’t we see the black clouds?
 How come we didn’t know?”

 Q: And so they repeat the story until it no longer creates an unmanageable level of arousal.